mewstar/Capstone_Project/README.md

 - [Reports](#reports)

 ## Data
-- `LITA Capstone Dataset CustomerData.csv`, `LITA Capstone Dataset SalesData.csv`: Contains the raw sales and customer data used for the analysis.
+- `LITA Capstone Dataset Raw.xlsx`: Contains the raw sales and customer data used for the analysis.
 - `LITA Capstone Dataset.xlsx`: Contains cleaned and transformed data processed in Excel, including pivot table summaries for key insights.

 ## SQL Queries